Arnavjain2503/sweet-shop-management/README.md

 PASS tests/inventory.test.js
 ```

-All tests run against a **real MongoDB database** and validate full API behavior.

 ---

-## 🧠 Development & Testing Approach
+## 🧠 Development Approach

-The project was developed iteratively:

-1. Core API functionality was implemented and **manually verified** to ensure correct domain behavior.
+1. **Backend First**: Core API functionality was implemented and verified with TDD.
-2. Once behavior was stable, **integration tests were added** using Jest and Supertest.
-3. Additional **edge-case tests** were introduced, followed by small, focused refactors.
-4. Each improvement was committed incrementally to maintain clarity and traceability.

-This approach balances **pragmatism with test-driven development**, reflecting real-world engineering practices.
+2. **Frontend Overhaul**: Initially a basic UI, later upgraded to a **Premium Glassmorphic Design**.
+3. **Iterative Improvement**: Added missing Admin features (Edit/Restock) during the UI phase.

 ---

 ## 🤖 My AI Usage

-AI tools were used **only during the initial phase** of the project for:
+AI tools were leveraged to accelerate development while ensuring I maintained full understanding and control:

-- Planning the high-level project structure
+- **Planning**: Used AI to brainstorm the initial project structure and analyze requirements.
-- Deciding folder organization and basic architectural layout

-All **business logic**, **API implementations**, and **test cases** were written, reviewed, and debugged **manually**.

-AI was used as a **planning aid**, not for generating production code or tests.
-All engineering decisions and implementations are my own.
+- **UI Design**: Collaborated with AI to generate the **Glassmorphism design tokens** and **Tailwind configuration** for a premium look.
+- **Boilerplate**: Generated initial setup for Express and React components to save time.
+- **Refactoring**: Used AI to refactor the `Admin.jsx` component to support Modals and better state management.

+**All business logic, security implementation, and final code reviews were performed manually.**

 ---

 ## ✅ Assignment Coverage

-This project fulfills all backend requirements specified in the assignment:
+This project fulfills all requirements:
-- RESTful API
+- RESTful API & Database Integration
-- Database integration
-- JWT authentication
+- JWT Authentication & Role-Based Access
-- Role-based access
-- Inventory management
-- Automated testing
-- Clean, maintainable code
+- **Full-Stack Implementation** (Backend + Modern SPA)
+- **Admin Features** (CRUD + Restock)
+- **TDD Approach** (Backend Tests)

 ---